 #14 – Go Whale or Dolphin watching

-Believe it or not there are a few places along the UK coastline where you can go on a cruise to spot a dolphin and/or whales.
+Believe it or not, there are a few places along the UK coastline where you can go on a cruise to spot a dolphin and/or whales.
 Whitby whale watching has a great graph on their page stating the best times to go out to sea to hopefully see these amazing sea mammals.
 Some of the boats even have toilets, big bonus!
-Remember thought that sightings can’t be guaranteed and wrap up warm, it can get very cold out at sea.
+Remember though that sightings can’t be guaranteed and wrap up warm, it can get very cold out at sea.

 #15 – Sleep under the stars ?

 This is probably one for the summer months but our boy is obsessed with the stars.
 To try and explain death, to our then 3 year old, we told him that his Grandad had died and had gone to be with the stars but would never be able to come back.
 He loves to go out in the dark and gaze up at his Grandad.
 This would be an ultimate experience for him and I know it’s one I loved doing as girl guide when I was young.